netgroup-polito/crownlabs-site/content/seminars/content.md

 <hr>

 ## <a name="past">Past seminars</a>
-Recording of some of the past seminars is available on the [CrownLabs Seminars](https://www.youtube.com/playlist?list=PLTAfidx4guQKksw0DmT_9s9sVqslHjpso) Youtube playlist.
+Recordings of some of the past seminars are available on the [CrownLabs Seminars](https://www.youtube.com/playlist?list=PLTAfidx4guQKksw0DmT_9s9sVqslHjpso) playlist on Youtube.

 <br>
 <hr>